hbs-rcs/hbsgrid-docs/docs/storage.md

 The storage location at `/export/scratch` is designed specifically for this purpose.
 Note:

--   This is a shared area, so use Unix file permissions to change the accessibility if needed.
+-   This is a shared area, so make sure [permissions are set correctly](worksafe.md).
 -   Files older than 60 days will be deleted at monthly maintenance periods.
--   The /export/scratch filesystem is not backed up, so please copy back to your home or project folder any files or folders you wish to keep long-term.
+-   The `/export/scratch` filesystem is not backed up, so please copy back to your home or project folder any files or folders you wish to keep long-term.